dev-deepanshu01/Tic-Tac-Toe-MobileGame/README.md

-# 📱 BMI Calculator App
+# 📱 Tic Tac Toe mobile game

 An Android app to calculate Body Mass Index (BMI) using height (in feet/inches) and weight (in kilograms).

 ---

 ## 🧮 Features
-- Input height in feet and inches
+- Two-player gameplay (X vs O)
-- Input weight in kilograms
+- Custom Toast messages for winner/draw
-- Calculate BMI with one click
+- New Game button to reset the board
-- Shows health status: Underweight, Normal, Overweight, or Obese
+- Simple & clean UI with custom background

 ---
 ## 📦 Download APK